We've heard about how freelancers can successfully attract and retain agencies as clients. But what about the agencies?

 Keep your freelancers happy by paying them on time and within the standard 30 day period.
 It's only fair if they've done their share of the work.
 You most definitely want to become someone people enjoy working with, so if you pay on time, your relationship will benefit.

 Be a great project manager

 As an agency, you'll undoubtedly be in charge of project management.
 Make sure you project manage effectively to keep your freelancers happy.
 Give them everything they need to successfully get the job done and be there to support them, whenever they need a helping hand.
 Don't try to micro-manage everything.
 Give your freelancers breathing space to work and respect their skills.

 Give realistic deadlines

-So you've got a deadline looming on Monday and the project is still not complete?
+So you've got a deadline looming on Monday, and the project is still not complete?
 That's no excuse to expect a freelancer to spend their entire weekend working on your stuff.
 Don't ever force someone to work out-of-hours.
 Avoid deadline issues by allowing plenty of time to get the job done.
-If you plan ahead effectively, there should be no need for any issues.
+If you plan effectively, there should be no need for any problems.

 Listen and learn

-There will be many occasion when your freelancers will offer valuable expertise and advice to a project.
-Listen to what they have to say and respect their own skills and experience.
-Yes, you're an agency and you've been established as a larger business for some time but that doesn't mean you shouldn't be open to suggestions.
+There will be many occasion when your freelancers offer valuable expertise and advice to a project.
+Listen to what they have to say and respect their skills and experience.
+Yes, you're an established agency, but that doesn't mean you shouldn't be open to suggestions.
 Listen and learn, that's all I'm saying.

 Most freelancers will want to work from home.
 It's one of the main reasons they went freelance in the first place - the chance to have a better lifestyle and no dreaded commute.
 Be flexible and allow your freelancers to work from home.
 Trust them and give them the space they need.
 If you insist on having freelancers work in-house, try and be flexible and allow them to spend some time working on-site and some at home.